neuromti/TMS-MAP-IOC/drafts/draft.md

 *Resting Motor Threshold*

-At this spot the resting motor threshold (RMT) was determined with the relative frequency method \[3\], i.e. RMT was defined as the stimulator intensity at which 5 out of 10 stimuli would elicit an MEP with an amplitude larger than 50 µVpp.
+At this spot the resting motor threshold (RMT) was determined []{#OLE_LINK3 .anchor}with the relative frequency method \[3\], i.e. RMT was defined as the stimulator intensity at which 5 out of 10 stimuli would elicit an MEP with an amplitude larger than 50 µVpp.

 *Mapping Grid*